 OPTIMIZE YOUR SAVINGS WITH ENERGY MODELLING

 Energy efficiency efforts continue to evolve in Manitoba’s new construction industry.
 Design and construction practices are moving towards performance-based standards.
-A growing number of projects are pursuing energy efficiency certification through our New Buildings Program, which is awarded to projects designed to be at least 10% more energy efficient than the minimum requirements of the Manitoba Energy Code for Buildings.
+A growing number of projects are pursuing energy efficiency certification through our New Buildings Program, which is awarded to projects designed to be at least 10% more energy efficient than the minimum requirements of the National Energy Code of Canada for Buildings (NECB) 2020 Tier 1, and any provincial admendments.

 As we look ahead to the future, we expect to see building codes continue to play an important role in the energy performance of new construction.
 We’ll also likely see more projects working towards Net-Zero Energy Ready, where buildings are designed to produce as much clean energy as they consume.